-Hiring domestic staff for your home and family can be a somewhat stressful process.
+Hiring domestic staff for your home and family can be a stressful process.
 Alongside finding the perfect candidate, it’s not just as simple as the right personality match.
 You have to ensure that the candidate is honest, trustworthy and above all who they say they are.
-As an agent it’s our duty to ensure that we protect our clients and the vetting process during domestic staff recruitment is something that we do for every candidate who goes to meet a client.
+What is the safe way to correctly recruit domestic staff?

 1. Multiple Interviews

 Many of our clients will ask their PA to conduct the first round of interviews.
 Even if you decide that you want to conduct the first round of interviews (or indeed don’t have a PA), arrange at least two interviews.
 This will give you a clear feel of the candidate and allow you to see them on different occasions.
 With domestic staff recruitment it is always better to be safe rather than sorry.

 Ask a friend, or family member to join you, as multiple people whom you trust can help interpret the candidate background.
 Different approaches to interview will help glean different information.

 At Polo & Tweed we always recommend trialing a candidate before you hire them.
 This can give you a clear insight into the way they act and behave and this may differ to how they have conducted themselves in interview.
 You don’t want to get tied down employing someone who isn’t right for the positions, so ensure that you conduct a trial or a probationary period

 Also ensure that the candidate is supervised during the trial, for example if it is a Nanny position, you can allow the candidate to spend some time alone with the children getting to know them, but do this in a safe space.
 Domestic staff recruitment places your family or property in a vulnerable position – so make sure you protect yourself.